Ideal Soil Mix For Alocasia? (Potting Mix Recipe+How To)

 - Bark releases moisture slowly into the soil.

-- Charcoal holds on to the nutrients that the plant needs.
+- Charcoal holds onto the nutrients that the plant needs.

 Can you use succulent soil for Alocasia?

-Yes, you can use succulent soil or a cactus mix for your Alocasia.
+You can use succulent soil or a cactus mix for your Alocasia.

 However, you can’t use it alone as succulent soil will not hold as much water as your Alocasia needs.